-UMass advanced to the NCAA Division I Championship Game in 2006 and was the first of only two New England-based programs to ever earn the right to play for the NCAA Division I National Championship.
+UMass advanced to the NCAA Division I Championship Game in 2006 and was the first New England-based program to ever earn the right to play for the NCAA Division I National Championship.

 One of the most consistently lauded programs in the nation, UMass men's lacrosse student-athletes earned 139 USILA All-America awards and 273 All-New England honors since the team's founding in 1954.

 The University of Massachusetts men's lacrosse program embraced the unofficial nickname of the "Gorillas" more than 50 years ago.

 In 1965, UMass fielded its first high-profile recruit, soon-to-be all-American Kevin O'Connor.
 His girlfriend, poking a bit of fun at the relatively diminutive size of the Minutemen players at the time, drew a picture of a gorilla donning a lacrosse helmet with a stick in its hand.